Ayodeji63/BlackJackFi/README.md

 ## Upcoming Features

-While the current version of CasinoFi offers a taste of the casino experience, the team has exciting plans for the future:

 - **Enhanced Gameplay:**
   Look forward to the integration of features like `Split`, Insurance, Staking, and Double for an even more immersive gaming experience.